Lionair Flight 602

 Lionair Flight 602 was a Lionair Antonov An-24RV which crashed into the sea off the north-western coast of Sri Lanka on 29 September 1998.
 The aircraft departed Jaffna Airport with 48 passengers and a crew of seven; it disappeared from radar screens ten minutes into the flight.
-Initial reports indicated that the plane had been shot down by the Liberation Tigers of Tamil Eelam using a MANPADS, which has since been confirmed.
+Initial reports indicated that the plane had been shot down by the Liberation Tigers of Tamil Eelam (LTTE) using a man-portable surface-to-air missile, which has since been confirmed.
 All aboard were presumed killed.

 Aircraft and crew

-The Antonov AN-24RV was leased from Belarusian company Gomelavia to operate flight 602.
+The Antonov AN-24RV was leased from Belarusian company Gomelavia to operate Flight 602.
 It was captained by Anatoli Matochko and had six other crew including a Sinhalese stewardess.
-There were 48 passengers, all Tamils, including 17 females and 8 children.
+There were 48 passengers, all Tamils, including 17 women and 8 children.

 Crash

 The aircraft went missing ten minutes after taking off from Jaffna Airport at 13:40 on 29 September 1998 on a scheduled flight to Colombo; all those aboard were presumed killed.
 The pilot reported depressurisation a short time before contact was lost.
-Following the downing of Flight LN 602 all civil aviation between Colombo and Jaffna was suspended for many months by the Sri Lanka Civil Aviation Authority.
+Following the downing of Flight LN 602, all civil aviation between Colombo and Jaffna was suspended for many months by the Sri Lanka Civil Aviation Authority.